Skip to main content

 8 mentions Positive Neutral Negative

-The gameplay is characterized as a puzzle adventure that is accessible but lacks depth, with mechanics that can be grasped early on.
-While some players appreciate the effective dodging and firing mechanics, others find the excessive exposition and repetitive dialogue detract from the experience, making it feel overly simplistic.
-Overall, it offers a functional experience, particularly in VR, but may not appeal to those seeking more challenging gameplay.
+The gameplay is characterized as a puzzle adventure that is accessible but may feel simplistic, with mechanics that are easy to grasp early on.
+While some players appreciate the effective dodging and firing mechanics, others find the excessive exposition and repetitive dialogue detract from the experience, leading to frustration.
+Overall, the gameplay is functional and enjoyable for a VR title, though it may not offer groundbreaking innovation.

 • “Gameplay-wise, the best way to describe it is that it's a puzzle adventure type of game.”